Skip to main content

 Define exactly what you want a new manager to do.
 Use our role descriptions as a guide to help create a specification for the role you're recruiting to; you don't have to stick with that exactly, amend it to suit your local needs.

-Don't be afraid to think outside the box!
-Consider whether a 'team manager' approach might work better - you could split the role into two or three and have people working together.
+Remember to be flexible.
+Consider whether a ‘team manager’ approach might work better - you could split the role into two or three positions, then have people working together to take on the tasks.

 The next thing to consider is how and where you could advertise your vacancy in your local area.

-Share the message with all your parents, friends and leaders, using word of mouth, vacancy boards and the below template emails.
+Share the message with all your parents, carers, friends and local volunteers, using word of mouth, vacancy boards and the below template emails.

-Ask parents and other leaders if they can share with their local community links, too.
+Ask parents, carers and other volunteers if they can share the ask with their local community links.

 Ask the Search Group and District team to share the advert far and wide across their contacts and social media.